At libel trial, Depp blasts Amber Heard’s ‘sick’ abuse claim

 In a written statement, Depp alleged that Heard was “a calculating, diagnosed borderline personality; she is sociopathic; she is a narcissist; and she is completely emotionally dishonest.”

-He said his drug use began when he was an 11-year-old child with “not a particularly stable or secure or safe home life.”
-He said it was “the only way that I found to numb the pain.”
+He said his drug use began when he was an 11-year-old child in an unstable home.
+It was “the only way that I found to numb the pain,” he said.

-Depp acknowledged that he had struggled with fame, saying it meant he was “forced to live the life of a fugitive.”
+Depp, who appeared calm and considered while giving his answers, acknowledged that he gave his daughter Lily-Rose Depp marijuana when she was 13, saying he wanted to be sure she tried the drug for the first time safely.

-“Anonymity doesn’t exist anymore … You have become a product,” he said.
+“If that is wrong in your eyes.
+I appreciate what you think.
+But I was raising a daughter and I was being a responsible parent as far as I’m concerned,” he told the newspaper’s lawyer.

 Wass depicted Depp as someone with an anger management problem, bringing up an 1989 arrest for assault and a later incident in which he damaged a New York hotel room.